 Welcome Bonuses - Look beyond the headlines

-Most bonuses are matched bonuses - you put in say, £100 and the casino matches that with £100.
-But bear in mind that the offer may not be available all in one go.
-You may need to make three deposits, for example, on three consecutive days, to get to the full matched total.
+Most bonuses are matched bonuses where you put in say, £100 and the online casino site matches that with a £100 bonus.
+However, bear in mind that the offer may not be available all in one go.
+For example, you may need to make three deposits on three consecutive days to get to the full matched total.

-What’s more, when you start playing you’re considered to be playing with the bonus funds - and you can’t draw any winnings until you’ve played through the wagering requirement - more about that later.
+What’s more, when you start playing you’re considered to be playing with the bonus funds and you can’t withdraw any winnings until you’ve played through the wagering requirement - more about that later.

-If the offer also has free spins, the game choices are usually restricted.
-Some casinos are really quite generous with their free spin wagers, allowing you 25p per spin.
-With others it’s more like 10p.
+Additionally, if the offer has free spins, the game choices available to use them can be restricted.
+Having said that, some casinos are really quite generous with their free spin wagers, allowing you 25p per spin, whereas others it’s more like 10p.

 Lastly, those no deposit bonuses - are they for real.
 Well yes, they are, but because of the wagering requirement, you’re going to have to deposit money and play with it before you can withdraw any winnings.
 So, free money - kind of.

-These are pretty much universal across the online casino industry, but there are a few inside tips you need to know to get yourself a good deal.
-The wagering requirement is the amount you have to wager before you can draw your winnings.
-30 to 35 times is average, 40, 45 or 50 is high.
-Below 30 is pretty rare.
+Wagering requirements are pretty much universal across online casinos, but there are a few inside tips you should know to get yourself a good deal.
+For instance, 30 to 35 times is the average wagering requirement you have to wager before you can draw your winnings, whereas 40, 45 or 50 is high, and Below 30 is pretty rare.
 But what gets multiplied by what?

-Canny players know that some casinos levy the wagering requirement on both the deposit and the matching bonus, and others on the bonus only.
-So when you’re looking at wagering requirements, take into account both the level and whether it applies to both bonus and deposit, or just the bonus.
+Canny players know that some casinos levy the wagering requirement on both the deposit and the matching bonus, while others only apply it to the bonus.
+So when you’re looking at wagering requirements, take into account both the wagering requirement level and whether it applies to both bonus and deposit, or just the bonus.

 Many players who are using the same site every day like to see frequent promos, to keep a sense of variety.
-Some sites are great for this - they have promotions running on certain days of the week, or tied into holidays such as Halloween.
-Other bonuses can include free spins or cash refunds, for example, if the first roulette spin of the day is a loser.
+Some sites are great for this where they have promotions running on certain days of the week, or tied into holidays such as Halloween.
+Other bonuses can include free spins or cash refunds.
+For example, if the first roulette spin of the day is a loser.

 Choice of games

-Smaller sites may have a more restricted games selection but they’re often quirkier, with unusual and different slots.
-The biggest sites will have up to 1,000 games, including vintage three reelers, high tech video games, immersive roulette and poker and possibly also real dealer games, delivered by online streaming services such as NetEnt.
+Smaller casino sites may have a more restricted games selection but they’re often quirkier, with unusual and different slots.
+The biggest online casinos will have up to 1,000 games, including vintage three reelers, high tech video games, immersive roulette and poker, as well as real dealer games delivered by online streaming services such as NetEnt.

-Some casinos concentrate on slots and only have a small selection of say, roulette, baccarat and poker.
-Others have a full slate of table games, including European and American roulette and lots of different versions of the top games, including blackjack and pontoon.
+Some of the best slots sites concentrate on slots with only have a small selection of say, roulette, baccarat and poker.
+Whereas, others have a full slate of table games, including European and American roulette and lots of different versions of the top games, including blackjack and pontoon.